Goal 2. Improve Arctic Human Health

-- Significant health disparities exist between Arctic and non-Arctic residents.
-Decreasing rates of infant mortality, fetal alcohol syndrome, chronic respiratory disease, and accidental injury are offset by increasing rates of substance abuse, domestic violence, obesity, diabetes, cancer, and suicide.
+Significant physical and mental health disparities exist between indigenous and non-indigenous peoples in the Arctic, and between Arctic and non-Arctic populations.
+Decreasing rates of infant mortality, fetal alcohol syndrome, chronic respiratory disease, and accidental injury are offset by increasing rates of substance abuse, domestic violence, and suicide.

-- Enhance biomedical and psychiatric research in mental and behavioral health, and, on a decadal basis, review and evaluate intervention efforts to update research priorities and guide the scaling of successful local efforts into broader clinical interventions and public health strategies.
+- Evaluate and review behavioral and mental health intervention efforts to update research priorities and to guide the scaling of successful local efforts into broader clinical interventions.

 - Support integrative approaches to human health that recognize the connections among people, wildlife, the environment, and climate.